hansenlab/spqn_paper/README.md

 graphical_lasso: visualize the expression bias on co-expression network constricted by graphical lasso

-TP_Partition: visualize the expression bias on true positives on the estimated co-expression signals, , where co-expression signals are decided by setting a threshold on the absolute correlation, and the gene pairs corresponding to the interacting protein pairs in PPI were used as ground truth

 ### Examine the expression bias in 'true' co-expression network
 PPI: visualize the weighted distribution of expressions of genes, with the weight decided by the number of interacting proteins of the corresponding protein, according to PPI database

 bias_regulatome: visualize the weighted distribution of expressions of genes, with the weight decided by the number of interacting proteins of the corresponding protein, according to regulatome database

+### Evaluation of SpQN
+TP_Partition: compare the true positive of co-expression estimation before and after applying SpQN, conditional on the gene expression level, where co-expression signals are decided by setting a threshold on the absolute correlation, and the gene pairs corresponding to the interacting protein pairs in PPI were used as ground truth

 ### Functions